KFreon/KaelsKabbage/content/posts/2023-09-04-cross-platform-options-a-noob-view/index.md

 # Setup
-I'm using the tools current at the time of publishing, and I'll be creating a silly app that uses some basic controls like popups, inputs, database, etc.
+I'll be creating a silly app that uses some basic app elements like popups, inputs, database/other persistence, etc.

 - NET 8 preview
 - Flutter 3.10.6